 Six years later Sally became the first U.S. female astronaut to fly a shuttle mission into space.
 The year was 1983 – 22 years after Shepherd’s maiden voyage.
 Sally flew again in 1984.
 In 1986 she helped NASA investigate the tragic Challenger accident, and worked with the federal agency on long-term planning.

 At the University of California-San Diego, she taught physics and was director of the California Space Institute.
 She wrote seven space exploration-themed books for children.
 Sally Ride Science, a non-profit program to encourage youngsters to study science, technology, engineering and math, or STEM, is based at UC-San Diego.

 Prominent Women in U.S. History

 These four women are the first to be honored in a new series exclusively from Littleton Coin Company.
 Shown at the top of this blog are the eight other women who will be honored: Rosa Parks, Elise Strang L’Esperance, Lucretia Mott, Helen Keller, Elizabeth Blackwell, Amelia Earhart, Maya Angelou and Clara Barton.
-Our artists have carefully detailed colorized portraits of 12 prominent U.S. women in history on Kennedy half dollars and also on Silver American Eagles.
+Our artists have carefully detailed colorized portraits of 12 prominent U.S. women in history on Presidential dollars and also on Silver American Eagles.
 A stunning buff and marbleized blue display folder (left) is designed with archival photos and features a side pocket for the story cards that detail each woman’s contributions to humanity.